Insect cognition: Social learning of foraging sites

 Insects can learn about foraging sites through observation or interaction with other individuals, termed social learning.
 This has been demonstrated in bumblebees.
 Bumblebees become attracted to rewarding flowers more quickly if they are occupied by other bumblebees and more quickly learn to associate that flower species with reward.
 Seeing a conspecific on a flower enhances preferences for flowers of that type.
 Additionally, bumblebees will rely more on social cues when a task is difficult compared to when a task is simple.

 Ants will show conspecifics food sites they have discovered in a process called tandem running.
 This is considered to be a rare instance of teaching, a specialized form of social learning, in the animal kingdom.
 Teaching involves consistent interactions between a tutor and a pupil and the tutor typically incurs some sort of cost in order to transmit the relevant information to the pupil.
 In the case of tandem running the ant is temporarily decreasing its own foraging efficiency in order to demonstrate to the pupil the location of a foraging site.
+This concept in humans would be similar to the apprenticeship system.

 Evidence for Cumulative culture

 Studies in bumblebees have provided evidence that some insects show the beginnings of cumulative culture through the act of refining existing behaviours into more efficient forms.
 Bumblebees are able to improve upon a task where they must pull a ball to a particular location, a previously socially learned behaviour, by using a more optimal route compared to the route that their demonstrator used.
-This demonstration of refinement of a previously observed existing behaviour could be considered a rudimentary form of cumulative culture, although this a highly controversial idea.
+This demonstration of refinement of a previously observed existing behaviour could be considered a rudimentary form of cumulative culture, although this is a highly controversial idea.
 It is important to say that true cumulative culture has been difficult to show in insects and indeed, in all species.
 This would require culture accumulating over generations to the point where no single individual could independently generate the entire behaviour.